Learn how you can create parent connections that work with today’s families.

 “The board should meet quarterly to gain input on Sunday school, midweek, family events, and nursery programs,” says Aadsen.

 This shared-influence approach to your ministry will not only boost parent involvement, but it will also generate broader support and interest in what’s happening in your ministry.

 Michelle Anthony, former pastor of family ministry at Rock Harbor church in Costa Mesa, California, organized a family mission trip to the Dominican Republic.
 “I saw firsthand the impact on families as they prepared for the mission trip and then experienced how it felt to serve together as a family,” says Anthony.

 Mission experiences let family members see each other through a new lens while teaching them the value of service.
 These experiences also link parents to your ministry and elevate its value in their eyes.

 As a former family ministry pastor, Ruth Pape of Colorado Springs, Colorado, says she was constantly looking for ways to equip parents.

 “We offered parenting seminars and annual parenting conferences, but ultimately our most important equipping tool was what we used every day: our curriculum,” says Pape.
-“We chose a curriculum, FaithWeaver (Group), with an intentional parent-connect tool that families could take home each week, and practical how-to experiences to do together that were fun and easy.
+“We chose a curriculum, FaithWeaver (Group) because it had an intentional parent-connect tool that families could take home each week.
+It also had practical how-to experiences to do together that were fun and easy.
 I’m encouraged to see churches across the country intentionally teaching children and equipping parents on a week-by-week basis.
 The tools we give to parents need to be easy to do, with fun activities and experiences that are relevant to everyday family life.”